Theft of Trade Secrets

 Getting Legal Help

-A theft of trade secrets can have devastating affects on your business.
+A theft of trade secrets can have devastating effects on your business.
 It can also feel like a personal betrayal.
-If you believe that your trade secrets have been stolen, or if your business has been accused of doing so, it's in your best interests to contact a local business and commercial attorney for guidance.
+If you believe someone stole your trade secret or accused you of stealing trade secrets, you may want to get legal advice.
+A business and commercial attorney can guide you through the process and help you understand your rights.

 For more information and resources related to this topic, you can visit FindLaw's Business Torts section.